B1Z0N/derivas/README.md

 #### ByPartial

-Partially replace some symbols from dictionary or by hand:
+Partially replace some symbols from the dictionary or by hand:
 The `Dict` is explained [here](#utility)
 ```csharp
 IDictionary<string, double> d = Dict.Add("x", 5).Add("y", 3).Get();